Ord1naryMan/customisation/README.md

 Added visual feature, now when compilation failed or has completed successfully, message will red or green respectively.
 # run
-Added new script for running compiled programs.
+Added new script for running compiled programs form 'out' dirrectory.
 Usage:
 ```bash
 run main